jcberquist/aws-cfml/README.md

 # aws-cfml

-**aws-cfml** is a CFML library for interacting with the AWS S3 and AWS DynamoDB REST API's.
+**aws-cfml** is a CFML library for interacting with AWS APIs.

+**It requires Lucee 4.5+ or ColdFusion 11+.**

-It is set up so that other AWS services can be added, but at the moment these services are the only ones included.
-(There is the stub of a CFC for interacting with the ElasticTranscoder API).
+It has full support for the AWS S3 and AWS DynamoDB REST APIs.
+It is set up so that support for other AWS services can be added, but at the moment these services are the only ones that are fully fleshed out.
+It also supports making signed requests to arbitrary AWS endpoints.

 It currently supports only AWS Signature v4 for authentication.

-**It will run on Lucee 4.5+ and ColdFusion 11+.**

 ## Getting Started

-	// aws.cfc returns a struct of CFC's for interacting with AWS services aws = new aws( awsKey = 'YOUR_PUBLIC_KEY', awsSecretKey = 'YOUR_PRIVATE_KEY', region = 'us-east-1' );
+	// aws.cfc returns a struct of CFC's for interacting with AWS services aws = new aws( awsKey = 'YOUR_PUBLIC_KEY', awsSecretKey = 'YOUR_PRIVATE_KEY', defaultRegion = 'us-east-1' );

 	buckets = aws.s3.listBuckets();
 	tables = aws.dynamodb.listTables();

+    // you can make signed requests to any AWS endpoint using the following: response = aws.api.call(service, host, region, httpMethod, path, queryParams, headers, body);

+    // using named arguments you can supply a `region` to any method call
+    // this overrides the default region supplied at init response = aws.s3.listBucket( region = 'us-west-1', bucket = 'mybucket' );

+    // if you do not supply an `awsKey` and `awsSecretKey` at init then it
+    // will attempt to retrieve those credentials from an IAM role aws = new aws( defaultRegion = 'us-east-1' );

 All responses are returned as a struct with the following format: